There are now 2 possible online modes for units:

 - Level 2 elective

-Students are able to (1) demonstrate knowledge of (a) the nature, relevance and formation of some of the key international organisations pre- and post-World War II; (b) the relationship of these institutions to international issue areas such as security, human rights, crime and justice; and (c) the sources and subjects of international law; and ( and (2) display skills in (a) reading and analysing introductory international law and where relevant, international relations literature; (b) applying basic legal and political theory to the work of international institutions; (c) researching specific international law topics; and (d) communicating in written and verbal formats..
+Students are able to (1) demonstrate knowledge of (a) the nature, relevance and formation of some of the key international organisations pre- and post-World War II; (b) the relationship of these institutions to international issue areas such as security, human rights, crime and justice; and (c) the sources and subjects of international law and (2) display skills in (a) reading and analysing introductory international law and where relevant, international relations literature; (b) applying basic legal and political theory to the work of international institutions; (c) researching specific international law topics; and (d) communicating in written and verbal formats.

-Indicative assessments in this unit are as follows: (1) participation; (2) research essay; and (3) examination.
+Indicative assessments in this unit are as follows: (1) participation; (2) written assessment; and (3) examination.
 Further information is available in the unit outline.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.

 - Unit Coordinator(s)

 - Unit rules

 - Successful completion ofone level 1 6 points Unit(s)

 - Contact hours